Skip to main content

 Focusing Your Lead Scoring System on the Wrong Metrics

-Clearly define the metrics that matter to your business and get buy-in cross-functionally.
+Clearly define the lead metrics that matter to your business and get buy-in cross-functionally.
 Sales, marketing, and customer success need to work towards the same goals to make meaningful progress toward your revenue targets.

 Author's Tip